The Wedding Industry Awards 2026

 For the National awards night I wore a dress I’d made previously, for the Muddy Stiletto Awards in 2021.
 But this time, instead of wearing it ‘sewn shut’ as I had for the first occasion, I actually, and finally finished the fastening properly!

 The fabric I used to make this dress is perfect for a red carpet dress.
-It is called ‘moonlight’ fabric and is cheap as chips!
+It is called ‘moonlight’ fabric and though it looks spectacular it is cheap as chips!
 I bought it from an online seller, it is not hard to find though when I first tried to find it, without knowing what it was called it took a good deal of tracking down.
-I had seen RuPaul wearing a green glitter dress on Drag Race and had fallen in love with the fabric.
-I took screenshots and reached out via my fabourite seamstress forum (the facebook group ‘the costume networking group‘) to see if anyone knew exactly what it was.
+I saw RuPaul wearing a green glitter dress on Drag Race I fell in love with the fabric and knew I had to find it.
+I took screenshots and reached out via my favourite seamstress forum (the facebook group ‘the costume networking group‘) to see if anyone knew exactly what it was.
 I could see it had a very distinctive texture, a fine glitter, not sequins and almost cellular surface, suggesting it might be knitted or stretch.

 Below, the screenshots I had as inspiration, and the fabric I finally managed to track down and buy.

-The base layer of the dress was a simple fitted stretch layer.
-Here I can creating it on the stand, adding darts for shaping.
+The base layer of the dress was a simple fitted stretch lining.
+Here I am creating it on the stand, adding darts for shaping.
 I sewed boning to this layer as well.
 Once this was complete I draped the moonlight fabric over the top, allowing the folds and drape to form the dress.
-Then hand sewed down all the pleats into my dress.
-The asymmetric neckline naturally lent itself to a one sleeve as well, which I allowed to hand long from the side of the dress, becoming almost like a wing with an open slit along my arm.
-This was another nod to Grecian styling – it seems a theme for my award dresses!
+Then I hand sewed down all the pleats into my dress.
+The asymmetric neckline naturally lent itself to a one sleeve shape, which I allowed to hang long from the side of the dress, becoming almost like a wing with an open slit along my arm.
+This was another nod to Grecian styling – it seems Grecian is a theme for my award dresses!

 Corset foundations